MichaelB0312/Segmentation/README.md

 # Segmentation
-Segmentation with Deep Lab, Creating video of different Segmented parts **The Challenge**: Do not use any object tracking algorithm!
+Segmentation with Deep Lab, Creating video of different Segmented parts.

+<span style="color:red">**The Challenge**</span> : Do not use any object tracking algorithm!